currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      Angular uses property binding; there is no built-in *src* directive.
+      Currin uses property binding; there is no built-in *src* directive.
       Place the `src` property in square brackets and set it to a quoted template expression.

       For more information on property binding, see the [Property binding](guide/template-syntax#property-binding)